-Without knowledge of the date, location, or circumstances of the photo's creation, the most we could say is that a dog once wore a top hat.
+Without knowledge of the date, location, or circumstances of the photo's creation, the most we could say is, "A dog once wore a top hat."
 Different historians could find very different meaning in this image, depending on whether they study photography, fashion, or pet culture through history.

 I would argue that "fact" is more synonymous with "narrative" in Trouillot's framework.
-What fact is evidenced in a particular document depends on the synthesis of other contextualizing information, and the meaning or significance of that document depends on how it is used.
-I contend that "record" is a more appropriate term in this framework, according to the definition of record we saw in Chapter 2 ("information, stored on a medium, that can be useful as historical evidence").
+What fact is evidenced in a particular document depends on the synthesis of other contextualizing information, and the meaning or significance of that fact depends on how it is used.
+I contend that record is a more appropriate term in this framework, according to the definition of record we saw in Chapter 2 ("information, stored on a medium, that can be useful as historical evidence").

-Another way that Trouillot's framework is useful is that is each of the moments he identifies may be moments when a subjective decision is made that affects what is included in our historical record.
+Importantly, each of the moments that Trouillot identifies are also moments when a subjective decision may be made that affects what is ultimately accepted as historical knowledge.
 When a photographer takes a picture, they decide what to include or exclude from the frame.
 When a historian writes an article, they decide which pieces of evidence are relevant to their argument.
 Archivists decide which collections are preserved, and, for some reason, politicians decide which versions of history will be taught in our schools.
 Each of these individuals brings to their decisions their own background, values, and perspectives.
-For this reason, I would further amend Trouillot's proposition by saying that there are silences and subjective values/judgments that occur in the production of historical knowledge at these four moments.

-Importantly, recognizing and acknowledging where silences occur in the production of history is not always a negative criticism.
+Recognizing and acknowledging where silences occur in the production of history is not always a negative criticism.
 To a certain extent, these silences are inherent to the nature of history, memory, and information.
 Despite our best efforts and intentions, there is a limit to how much material our archives can hold, and there is a limit to how much information our minds can retain as we move through the world.
+About archives specifically, I would say:

 The creation of a complete archive of all of humanity is not our goal - because it is not possible.
 Instead, our goal in using Trouillot's framework is to identify and acknowledge where gaps and silences occur in our records and in our work.
-In this chapter, we will address each of the four silences, in attempt to answer these guestions.
+Once these moments of silence are identified, we can go on to ask: